ngulpi/MyPizzaria/README.md

 Smart UI design lets customers place an order in seconds while sitting at a stoplight!
 Customers can place orders by providing a phone number, or by logging in (registering).
 Logged in (registered) customers can store order favorites.
-Allows customers to schedule orders (considers store hours) Setup to take advantage of social media integration.
+Allows customers to schedule orders (considers store hours).
+Setup to take advantage of social media integration.
 Includes a Java desktop application that automatically prints new orders locally.
 Full management functions including a live order dashboard, reports, user manager (customers, employees, supervisors), menu manager, and coupon management.